 Daniela's profile

-A Ecuadorian native, she earned her B.A, in Painting from the Maryland Institute College of Art.
-Upon graduating college, Daniela Godoy joined a research project sponsored by the Institute of Cultural Patrimony of Ecuador (a part of the Ecuadorian government) as a photographer & painter.
-The project recovered and documented the ritual harvest songs of the Andean Indigenous community Chimborazo region of Ecuador.
+Born in Ecuador Daniela Godoy, earned her B.A, in Painting from the Maryland Institute College of Art.
+Upon graduating college, she was hired as a photographer to be a part of a research project sponsored by the Institute of Cultural Patrimony of Ecuador (a part of the Ecuadorian government)..
+The project sought to preserve and documented the Jahuay- the ritual harvest songs of the Puriah Indigenous community Chimborazo Province of Ecuador.
 These songs dated back at least 500 years in Ecuadorian history and were in danger of disappearing.
 This project reconnected her to her maternal grandmother's indigenous roots because she was of the indigenous community where this song originates.

 As a participant in The Exposure Award (Documentary Collection), one of her Jahuay portrait photographs was exhibited at the Louvre Museum in Paris in 2015.
-Her plein air work has recently been exhibited at the Kennedy Center and other paintings reside in private collections, including Harvard’s Office for the Arts.
+Her plein air work has recently been exhibited at the Kennedy Center and other paintings reside in private collections, including Harvard’s Office for the Arts, , Romania, Ireland, Hungry, Ecuador, Tbilisi Georgia, and Germany, and the U. S. Finally two of her paintings are in the permeant collection of the Museo Del Pasillo in Quito Ecuador .

 You have not yet created a curated collection!